-Having multiple systems can be useful in a number of situations.
+Having multiple systems can be useful in a number of situations such as:

 You can increase coverage by adding to an existing system, rather than starting a new one.
-The Blink XT2 camera is designed to recognize networks with wireless extenders, while indoor cameras and XT cameras must connect to the exact same network name (SSID) that the Sync Module is connected to.
+Blink Outdoor, Indoor (gen 2), Mini, and XT2 cameras are designed to recognize networks with wireless extenders, while Indoor (gen 1) and XT cameras must connect to the exact same network name (SSID) that the Sync Module is connected to.

-Consider the following drawing of a residential plan view to understand better.
+Consider the following drawing of two residential plan views to understand better.

 On the right side of the image, three types of networks and systems are shown.